hadrian-reppas/tml/README.md

 You can read the `f` state like this:
  1. If the symbol under the machine's head is `'0'`, then move the head to the right, print `'1'` and go to state `f`.
- 2. If The symbol under the machine's head is `'1`', then move the head to the right, print '`0`' and go to state `f`.
+ 2. If The symbol under the machine's head is `'1'`, then move the head to the right, print `'0'` and go to state `f`.
  3. Otherwise, halt.

 Every machine must contain a state named `start`.
 When we run the machine, it starts at the `start` state with an infinite tape filled with `''` symbols.
 The `start` state looks at the symbol under the machine's head.
 Since the symbol is `''`, we move into the that arm, print a `'0'` and go to state `f`.
-State `f` looks at the current symbol, moves to the right, prints the other symbol and returns to state `f`.
+State `f` looks at the current symbol, moves to the right, prints the opposite symbol and returns back to state `f`.

 If we put our machine in a file called `simple.tml`, we can simulate 10 moves with